glynnbird/couchsnap/README.md

 # couchsnap

-Super-simple CouchDB snapshotting tool for creating incremental snapshots of the winning revisions of a Apache CouchDB or Cloudant database.
+Super-simple CouchDB snapshotting tool for creating incremental snapshots of the winning revisions of documents in a Apache CouchDB or Cloudant database.

+- winning revisions only of documents and design documents
+- no deletions
+- no attachments
+- no conflicts

 ## Installation